Itonkdong/darts-league/readme.md

 ## License & Credits

 This project was developed by Viktor Kostadinoski as a fun internal tool and as part of the course Continuous Integration and Delivery (DevOps).
-Teacher were Panche Ribarski and Stefan Andonov.
+The course instructors were Panche Ribarski and Stefan Andonov.

 ---